lyozamp/avalanche_analysis/README.md

 ## Purpose:

-Analyzing weather conditions are a critical piece of information for building avalanche forecasts or assessing avalanche hazard for a specific geographic areas.
+Analyzing weather conditions are a critical piece of information for building avalanche forecasts or assessing avalanche hazard for specific geographic areas.
 Historically avalanches pose a threat to anyone on snowy mountainsides and can be deadly because of their intensity and seeming unpredictability.
 By taking the data over the course of several years and multiple areas in Alaska and examine weather conditions during past avalanches we can predict what weather features increase the hazard of an avalanche occurring again based on those factors.

 # Third Segment: Plug It In